Pirate radio in Cork: ERI

-ERI (1982–1988), founded by Joe O'Connor, and the original South Coast Radio (1982–1984), founded by Pete O'Neill, and Peter Mahe were the largest radio stations of Cork Established in the 1980s.
-ERI unsuccessfully applied for a commercial license in the area in 1989 under the name Sound of the South.
-Subsequently, its studio and transmission facilities were leased to a new licensed station, titled Radio South in 1989, allowing this new station to be operational relatively quickly.
+Despite these setbacks, ERI remained on air until 30/12/1988 and was highly successful.
+Many of its staff went on to work in local and national radio and television.
+ERI unsuccessfully applied for a commercial licence for Cork city and county in 1989 under the name Sound of the South.
+Subsequently, its studio and transmission facilities were leased to a new licensed station, Radio South, in 1989, allowing this new station to be operational relatively quickly.
 Radio South was relaunched in July 1990 as 96FM and eventually bought out by County Sound in February 1991, with the original four shareholders selling all their shares to the Mallow-based station.